luontola/tdd-mooc/data/3-challenges.md

 TODO: simplify the project, preconfigure stryker

-**Course artifact:** Git repository with the source code and history of you doing this exercise.
+**Submittable artifact:** Git repository with the source code and history of you doing this exercise.
 Also include a file with the mutation test results.

 # Exercise 4: Full-stack web app